nikslab/niks-mailerlite/README.md

 3. Create database `niks-mailerlite` on local MySQL
 4. Create a user/password with access to `niks-mailerlite`
-5. Import database structure in from `db/database.sql`
+5. Import database structure in from `db/database.sql` with something like `mysql -uuser -p < db/database.sql` (adjust as needed)
-5. Edit `.env` as needed.
+6. Edit `.env` as needed.
 Root password can be ignored in this case
-6. Point your web server (Apache or nginx) to src directory
+7. Point your web server (Apache or nginx) to src directory

 ## Usage